Find Your Way Back to Full Communication

-Welcome to our website, SoundStrategy.com.
-My name is Dr. Cynthia Compton-Conley.
-I am an audiologist with specialized expertise in assessing people’s listening needs and helping them find solutions to meeting those needs – at home, at work and while engaging in leisure activities.
-My bio can be found here.
+Welcome to SoundStrategy.com.
+Dr. Cynthia Compton-Conley is an audiologist with specialized expertise in assessing people’s listening needs and helping them find solutions to meeting those needs – at home, at work and while engaging in leisure activities.
+Her bio can be found here.

-For many years I practiced and taught audiology in the Department of Hearing and Speech Sciences at Gallaudet University, in Washington, DC.
-Gallaudet afforded me the opportunity to work with people from the DC metropolitan area, from all walks of life and with all degrees and types of hearing loss – from mild hearing loss to profound.
+For many years she practiced and taught audiology in the Department of Hearing and Speech Sciences at Gallaudet University, in Washington, D.C., where she had the opportunity to work with people from the DC metropolitan area, from all walks of life and with all degrees and types of hearing loss – from mild hearing loss to profound.

-While at Gallaudet, I also began working with the consumer advocacy group, the Hearing Loss Association of America (HLAA).
-My patients and the volunteers at HLAA taught me what people with hearing loss really want: They want to be able to function independently and with dignity.
+While at Gallaudet, she also worked with a consumer advocacy group, Hearing Loss Association of America (HLAA).
+Clients and volunteers at HLAA expressed what people with hearing loss really want: They want to be able to function independently and with dignity.
 To accomplish this, they deserve hearing enhancement and hearing protection technologies that are dependable, affordable, and as high-fidelity as possible.

-We created this website to help people better understand the impact that hearing loss can have on communication and to share strategies that facilitate listening and understanding in everyday life.
+This website was created to help people better understand the impact that hearing loss can have on communication and to share strategies that facilitate listening and understanding in everyday life.

 We all know that hearing difficulty can create misunderstanding.
 It also can cause frustration and, at its worse, isolation.
 It can interfere with the educational process and can stand in the way of gaining and retaining employment.
 It can interfere with the enjoyment of leisure activities.
 Finally, it can be dangerous, especially if it causes you to not be able to hear important warning signals.